Her Majesty (song): Lyrics

 The song concerns a man who is infatuated with Queen Elizabeth II but, at the same time, has reservations about her: "Her Majesty is a pretty nice girl / But she doesn't have a lot to say / Her Majesty is a pretty nice girl / But she changes from day to day."
 McCartney has said of the lyrics: "It was quite funny because it's basically monarchist, with a mildly disrespectful tone, but it's very tongue in cheek.
 It's almost like a love song to the Queen."
 Rolling Stone Brasil questions whether they represent attacks on Elizabeth, but McCartney has recognized her as a force for unity in British society.
 After meeting Elizabeth to receive his MBE as a Beatle, he said, "She was just like a mum to us."
-Later, McCartney admitted that he had a crush on her as a child.
+Later, he admitted that he had a crush on her as a child.
+Womack adds that, at age ten, McCartney penned an essay celebrating Elizabeth's coronation for a school competition.
 The author Barry Miles comments on the lyrics' significance to the eroding relationships within the band: a few months after McCartney wrote a song in honour of Elizabeth, John Lennon returned his MBE to protest the United Kingdom's support of the United States in the Vietnam War, among other reasons.
-(Note: The other reasons were, namely, the United Kingdom's involvement in the Nigerian Civil War and the declining commerical performance of his song "Cold Turkey".)
+(Note: The other reasons were, namely, the United Kingdom's involvement in the Nigerian Civil War and the declining commercial performance of his song "Cold Turkey".)